 We’ve already mentioned taxes, but it’s so important we’re going to discuss it again in a dedicated section.
 Average annual property taxes can range from around $600 per year on the low end to more than $5,000 per year on the high end.
 But that’s for the average-priced home.

-Buying an expensive home in a high-tax county could cost you $10,000 or more in property taxes annually.
+Buying an expensive home in a high-tax county could cost you $10,000-$15,000 or more in property taxes annually.
 Fourteen counties in California, New York, New Jersey, and Virginia have a median property tax rate over $10,000.

 When a home is used as a second residence, you can generally deduct property taxes, though limits apply.
 If you already live in a state with high taxes, you’ll likely hit the limits and may be unable to deduct some or all of your property taxes.

 If you use the home as a business, you can deduct taxes as a business expense.
 So, for rental property owners, you could possibly deduct the entire amount as a business expense.
-The rules here are complex and depend on how much you use the property and how often it’s rented.
+The rules here are complex, and they depend on how much you use the property and how often it’s rented.

 Should You Use a Doctor Mortgage on a Second Home?